 Check out The Light Cellar for a great selection of fermented foods, fermentation equipment and medicinal mushrooms 🍄

-...DID YOU KNOW: a total of one trillion bacteria live together in our digestive system.
+...DID YOU KNOW: a total of one hundred trillion bacteria live together in our digestive system.
 Their total weight is about four pounds!

 It is important to gently cleanse the liver and gallbladder allowing for better use of absorbed nutrients and preventing toxic buildup in the body.
 This can be done by introducing a morning liver cleansing tonic, 20 min before breakfast, to encourage the gallbladder to release stored bile into the duodenum softly cleansing the liver/gallbladder, stimulating the digestive tract and the production of HCl, as well as increasing metabolism.

 - 1/2 tbsp fresh lemon juice (I use Santa Cruz - not from concentrate)

 - 1/2 tbsp cranberry juice (no sugar added/not from concentrate)

 - Pinch or more of cayenne, cinnamon, spirulina